 o Introduction: It must contain a summary of the existing literature.

 o Case presentation: It must include detail of the patient’s related demographic information, medical history, sign and symptoms, treatment given or any procedure done, outcomes and any other significant details.

-o Discussion, conclusion and References.
+o Discussion, conclusion and References

-LETTER: should normally not exceed 400 words, with not more than 5 references and be signed by all the authors-maximum 3 are allowed.
+Letter to Editor: It should normally not exceed 400 words, with not more than 5 references and be signed by all the authors-maximum 3 are allowed.
 Preference is given to those that take up points made in contributions published recently in the journal.
 Letters may be published with a response from the author of the article being discussed.
 Discussions beyond the initial letter and response will not be entertained for publication.
 Letters to the editor may be sent for peer review if they report a scientific data.
 Editorials are written upon invitation.